Lee Seung-hoon (rapper): 2011–2015: Career beginnings and debut with Winner

+2016–present: Solo endeavors

 Amidst his activities with the band, Lee ventured into entertainment in which his credits include Eat, Sleep, Eat: Krabi (2016) with Baek Jong-won and Gong Seung-yeon, Mimi Shop (2018) with the inclusion of labelmate Sandara Park, and Law of the Jungle in Mexico (2018).
 He also served as the youngest dance mentor in Dancing High (2018) and enriched the knowledge of teens in South Korea by assisting them to thrive as dancers as they competed in teams in prospect of winning dance lessons in the United States.
 His credits further extends to Awesome Feed (2018), Door-to-Door Salesmen (2020) on YouTube, and I Want to Be a Celebrity (2022).

-2022–present: Solo activities and Youtube

 On October 17, 2022, Lee launched his personal YouTube channel "This Seunghoon, That Seunghoon" and uploaded his first video to reach out to his fans and "address the gap between human Lee Seunghoon and idol Lee Seunghoon" and "reveal absolutely everything".

-On February 28, 2023, it was announced that Lee was confirmed to be cast in the stage musical Dream High as the one of the lead character roles, Song Sam-Dong, along with actor Eum Moon-suk and SF9 member Yoo Taeyang.
+On February 28, 2023, it was announced that Lee was confirmed to be cast in the stage musical Dream High as one of the lead character roles, Song Sam-Dong, along with actor Eum Moon-suk and SF9 member Yoo Taeyang.
 This musical is based on a 2011 KBS2 drama of the same name.

+On June 19, 2024, YG Entertainment announced that Lee Seunghoon was in the final stages of production for his debut album.
+On July 15, 2024, he released his first EP entitled My Type, with its lead single, "My Type" (딱 내 스타일이야).
+Lee took part as the album's main producer, demonstrating his exceptional producing skills, writing and composing all the tracks himself.